array-in-a-matrix/meteor-madness/README.md

 ## Build

-To build the project. built site will be inside the `/dist` directory:
+To build the project, built site will be inside the `/dist` directory:

 ```sh
 pnpx vite build